ForumOrganisation/forumorg-archived/README.md

 This project is not maintained anymore due to the merge between [forum-rhone-alpes.com](https://www.forum-rhone-alpes.com) and [forumorg.org](https://www.forumorg.org).

-The repository is only here for *legacy* purposes and its [URL](https://www.forum-rhone-alpes.com) currently redirects to the new [official website](https://www.forumorg.org) (thanks to this [minimal node.js redirect app](https://github.com/ForumOrganisation/heroku-redirect)).
+The repository is only here for *legacy* purposes and its [URL](https://www.forum-rhone-alpes.com) currently redirects to the new [official website].

 ## Stack